lintiyan/learngit/readme.txt

-Git is a distributed version control system.aaaa/bbbbb Git is free software.aaaaa
+Git is a distributed version control system.
+Git is free software distributed under the GPL.